Postgraduate student loans in Northern Ireland

 You can apply online or by post to Student Finance Northern Ireland.

 The deadline is nine months after the course starts.
 You must apply again for each year of your course, remembering that courses must be completed in three academic years or less.

 You'll need evidence of your identity if applying for a postgraduate loan for the first time.
-You'll need to send a valid UK passport or a birth/adoption certificate.
-EU nationals should also send a valid passport.
+You'll need to send a valid passport or a birth/adoption certificate.

 The money is paid directly to the university.
 If your postgraduate course lasts longer than a year, the loan will be split across the duration of the course.

 Maximum loan per year